MehediHasanShahed/Finance-Tracker/README.md

 * Category distribution charts
 * Current month overview
 * Clean UI built with **Shadcn UI** components

+### 🤖 AI

+* Use AI to create transactions directly from receipts
+* Provide insights and financial advise with the monthly update email based on your month's spending pattern

 ### 🛠 Developer-Friendly Tech Stack